HMS Glasgow (F88): Construction

 The ship is being assembled on the River Clyde in Glasgow.
 The first steel was cut for Glasgow in July 2017 with the ship expected to be delivered in 2024 and operational in about 2026.
+However, those dates have since moved to the right.
 In January 2018, work started on the second hull section.

 In January 2020, the Royal Navy announced that the ship was more than halfway through construction.

 In July 2020, the Royal Navy announced that work on the final section of Glasgow has started.